shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Vessel Casting

+At level 5, you can cast spells from your vessels.
+You gain the following Bond Affinity option:

+-   Vessel Casting: Cast this spell from a vessel, using their position to determine if the spell is within your Cast Range.

+### Vessel Network

 At level 7, you can see from your vessels’ points of view.
-Whenever you cast a spell, you do so on any point or target that is within Cast Range of a vessel.
-A spell you cast is also considered to be within your Tether Range if it is within Tether Range of a vessel.
+Any position that is within Tether Range of a vessel is considered to be within Tether Range of you.

-Additionally, a vessel is also considered to be within your Tether Range if they are within Tether Range of another vessel who is considered to be in Tether Range.

 You may use your Reality Observer and Affinity Assist features on spells that a vessel sees.